Table Of Contents

 What Is Chargeback?

-When a company receives a bill, usually it pays the bill with a budget set aside specifically for this purpose.
+When a company receives a bill, it usually pays the bill with a budget set aside specifically for this purpose.
 The budget typically comes from a general pot of company money, which is shared between departments and allocated as needed.

 Under a chargeback policy, however, the company asks each department to pay its share of the bill based on the proportion of resources it used and the associated costs incurred.